yadayada/acd_cli/CONTRIBUTING.rst

 <https://docs.python.org/3/library/typing.html>`_ where appropriate.
 The limit on line length is 100 characters.

-It is a generally a good idea to explicitly announce that you are working on an issue.
+It is a generally a good idea to explicitly announce that you are working on a feature or an issue.

 Please squash your commits and add yourself to the `contributors list <docs/contributors.rst>`_ before making a pull request.